Handling product inventory

 |

-For recurring orders, Recharge creates the subscription order only if there is available inventory in BigCommerce.
-The order is marked with an inventory charge error if the inventory is unavailable.
+For Recharge-billed orders, Recharge only creates the order if there is available inventory in Shopify or BigCommerce.
+The order is marked with an inventory error if inventory is unavailable.
+This applies if you use BigCommerce, or are on the migrated Shopify Checkout Integration and still have Recharge-billed orders.

 Recharge Checkout on BigCommerce